 NAC presents the first major leap forward in the treatment and possible prevention of senile cataract.

-As a bio-engineering company, IVP have developed a proprietary method of producing extremely high purity NAC, that has proven itself to be a suitable ophthalmic drug for the non-surgical treatment of age-related cataracts.
+As a bio-engineering company, they have developed a proprietary method of producing extremely high purity NAC, that has proven itself to be a suitable ophthalmic drug for the non-surgical treatment of age-related cataracts.
 Yet it also displays high efficacy and physiological tolerance.

 NAC has a highly statistical and very significant clinical success rate for patients within 3-12 months of treatment.
-Not surprisingly, IVP has been quick to ensure that its NAC has worldwide patents, including its use for cataract.
+Not surprisingly, they had been quick to ensure that its NAC has worldwide patents, including its use for cataract.
 It is also interesting to note that NAC eye-drops are patented for use in open-angle glaucoma, but as yet, the research for that disorder remains unpublished.
 [Ed.- We are keen to report on NAC's benefit for glaucoma as soon as it becomes available, especially as this is an eye-disorder that is extremely difficult to treat].

 Carnosine eye-drops were used in a clinical trial to treat 96 patients aged 60 and above.
 All the patients had senile cataract in various degrees of maturity.
 The duration of the disease in these patients ranged between 2 and 21 years.